pushfoo/docker-gren/README.md

 > Please [make a PR][] if I got something wrong below.
 > I'm fairly new to both Elm and Gren, so the chances are high.

-Gren' community is currently young and small, but it's very passionate.
+Gren's community is currently young and small, but it's very passionate.
 Some of the available packages already implement features which Elm avoids by design.
 Even better, many of them seem surprisingly mature!